evennia/evennia/docs/sphinx/source/wiki/BuildingQuickstart.rst

 Creating a room called 'house'
 ------------------------------

 The main command for shaping the game world is ``@dig``.
-If you for example are standing in Limbo, you can in one go dig a route 'north' to your new house location like this:
+For example, if you are standing in Limbo you can dig a route to your new house location like this:

 ::